Akron–Canton Airport: Expansion

 In 2006, the airport completed a terminal expansion and renovation, including the addition of a new wing off the main concourse.
 It increased the number of gates from 9 to 11 and provides new baggage areas, a food court, and better aesthetics.
 The new wing opened to passengers in May 2006 and was home to AirTran Airways and its successor, Southwest.

 In 2011, the expanded TSA screening area was completed.
 It has four lanes for screening, with the ability to open two more.
 Along with the expanded screening area, Advanced Imaging Devices were installed and a TSA Precheck lane was added.

 The airport initiated CAK 2018, its 10-year, $110 million Capital Improvement Plan, in March 2008.
 The plan was the most ambitious capital improvement plan in Akron–Canton Airport's history and called for 10 projects in the next 10 years.
 One of those projects, a runway expansion, has already been completed: runway 05/23 was extended from 7600 ft to 8200 ft.
 The runways now allow aircraft to fly non-stop to anywhere in the U.S. and throughout Mexico and Canada.

 Other projects include expanding aircraft parking and general aviation area, replacing aircraft rescue and firefighting maintenance facility, a new customs and border patrol facility, expanding auto parking lots, a widened entrance road, expanded ticket wing and TSA screening area, and an expanded upper-level concourse.
 The construction of Port Green Industrial Park, on 213 acre, also began to be developed into 10-12 business sites.

 In June 2021, Breeze Airways launched nonstop flights from Akron to Charleston (SC), New Orleans, and Tampa.
 They have since continued their expansion at the airport, adding scheduled service to Las Vegas, Nashville, and West Palm Beach.
 Following the withdrawal of Spirit Airlines at CAK, Breeze Airways also announced the commencement of service to Orlando beginning in March 2023.

-In September 2021, Allegiant Air announced that they would be discontinuing service to Cleveland and returning to Akron–Canton, flying to 4 different destinations with operations beginning March 2, 2022.
+In September 2021, Allegiant Air announced that they would be discontinuing service to Cleveland and returning to Akron–Canton, flying to four destinations with operations beginning March 2, 2022.
 Further expansions to Fort Lauderdale and Orlando-Sanford were announced in May 2022.

 In February 2025, Breeze Airways announced that Akron–Canton Airport will be opening a new crew base, set to start in summer 2025.